AviatrixSystems/Docs/HowTos/transit_firenet_workflow_gcp.rst

 In this example, Transit VPC with Aviatrix Gateways is deployed, and two Spoke Gateways (DEV and PROD) are attached.

-A firewall of supported vendors (Checkpoint, Palo Alto Networks and Fortinet etc.) will be deployed within the Transit VPC.
+A firewall of supported vendors (Checkpoint, Palo Alto Networks, Fortinet etc.) will be deployed within the Transit VPC.
 See the diagram below for more details.

-Once the infrastructure is in place the policy to inspect the east-west and north-south traffic will be created.
+Once the infrastructure is in place the policy to inspect the east-west and north-south traffic is created.

 |avx_tr_firenet_topology|

-Step 1 : Create VPCs
+Step 1 : Creating VPCs
 ***************************

-VPCs can be created manually on GCP or directly from Aviatrix Controller.
+VPCs can be created manually on GCP or directly from the Aviatrix Controller.

 See `Create a VPC <https://docs.aviatrix.com/HowTos/create_vpc.html>`_ for guidelines on how to use the Aviatrix Controller to create VPCs.

 1. Login to the Aviatrix Controller with username and password.
 #.
-Navigate to **Useful Tools -> Create A VPC**
+Navigate to **Useful Tools -> Create A VPC**.
 #.
-Add one VPC for Transit FireNet Gateway and provide **Aviatrix FireNet VPC Subnet** as shown below.
+Add one VPC for the.
+Transit FireNet Gateway and provide **Aviatrix FireNet VPC Subnet** as shown below.
 #.
 Add three more VPCs as shown in Topology i.e Egress VPC, LAN VPC and Management VPC.
 #.
 Create two more VPCs for Spoke Gateways.

 |create_vpc|

-Step 2: Deploy the Transit Aviatrix Gateway
+Step 2: Deploying the Transit Aviatrix Gateway
 ***************************************************

-Transit Aviatrix Gateway can be deployed using the `Transit Gateway Workflow <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#launch-a-transit-gateway>`_
+The Transit Aviatrix Gateway can be deployed using the `Transit Gateway Workflow <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#launch-a-transit-gateway>`_

 Procedure
 ~~~~~~~~~~~~~~~~~~~~~

-1. Navigate to **MULTI-CLOUD TRANSIT -> Setup -> #1 Launch an Aviatrix Transit Gateway**
+1. Navigate to **MULTI-CLOUD TRANSIT > Setup > #1 Launch an Aviatrix Transit Gateway**.
 #.
-Select the Cloud Type **Gcloud**
+Select the Gcloud **Cloud Type**.
 #.
-Select VPC ID **Transit FireNet VPC**
+Enter an appropriate **Gateway Name**.
 #.
-Choose instance size **n1-standard-1**
+Select the **Access Account Name**.
 #.
-Enable **ActiveMesh Mode (Mandatory)**
+Select the Transit FireNet **VPC ID**.
 #.
-Check **Enable Transit FireNet Function** checkbox and provide LAN VPC ID **Transit FireNet LAN VPC**
+Select the appropriate **Public Subnet**.
 #.
-Enable InsaneMode for higher throughputs (optional)
+Select the appropriate **Zone**.
 #.
-Choose correct Account, Public Subnet and click **Create**
+Select the 'n1-standard-1' **Gateway Size**.
 #.
+Enable **Insane Mode Encryption** for higher throughputs (optional).
+#.
+Select **Enable ActiveMesh Mode**.
+(Mandatory)
+#.
+Select **Enable Transit FireNet Function**.
+#.
+Click **CREATE**.
-Enable Transit Gateway HA by navigating to **MULTI-CLOUD TRANSIT -> Setup -> #2 (Optional) Enable HA to an Aviatrix Transit Gateway**
+#.
+If you want to enable High Availability for an Aviatrix Transit Gateway (optional), navigate to **Enable HA to an Aviatrix Transit Gateway** and select the appropriate **Aviatrix Transit Gateway** and **HA Gateway Subnet** and click **Enable**.

-Please see an example below for Transit FireNet GW:
+The below example shows Transit FireNet GW:

 |tr_firenet_gw|

-Step 3: Deploy Spoke Gateways
+Step 3: Deploying Spoke Gateways
 *************************************

 Now that we have set up an Aviatrix Transit Gateway, we can deploy Aviatrix Spoke Gateways in the spoke VPCs using `Aviatrix Spoke Gateway Workflow <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#launch-a-spoke-gateway>`_.

-1. Navigate to **MULTI-CLOUD TRANSIT -> Setup -> #4 Launch an Aviatrix Spoke Gateway**
+1. Navigate to **MULTI-CLOUD TRANSIT > Setup > #4 Launch an Aviatrix Spoke Gateway**.
 #.
-Deploy a Spoke Gateway (GW) in each of the spoke VPCs using defaults while choose correct Account and VPC info
+Deploy a Spoke Gateway (GW) in each of the spoke VPCs with the appropriate Account and VPC information.
 #.
-Choose the Public Subnet
+Choose the Public Subnet.
 #.
-Enable Spoke Gateway HA by navigating to **MULTI-CLOUD TRANSIT -> Setup -> #5 (Optional) Enable/Disable HA at Spoke GW**
+Enable Spoke Gateway HA by navigating to **MULTI-CLOUD TRANSIT > Setup > #5 (Optional) Enable/Disable HA at Spoke GW**.

 |launch_spk_gw|

-Step 4: Attach Spoke Gateways to Transit Network
+Step 4: Attaching Spoke Gateways to Transit Network
 *******************************************************

 The transit and spoke gateways are now deployed.
 To connect them:

-1. Navigate to **MULTI-CLOUD TRANSIT -> Setup -> #6a Attach Spoke Gateway to Transit Network**
+1. Navigate to **MULTI-CLOUD TRANSIT > Setup > #6a Attach Spoke Gateway to Transit Network**.
 #.
-Select one spoke at a time and attach to the Transit Gateway.
+Select one spoke gateway at a time and attach it to the Transit Gateway.

 |attach_spk_trgw|

 .. note::
- Although the Transit Gateway is now attached to the Spoke Gateways, it will not route traffic between Spoke Gateways.
+ Although the Transit Gateway is now attached to the Spoke Gateways, it will not route traffic between the Spoke Gateways.

-Step 5: Enable Connected Transit
+Step 5: Enabling Connected Transit
 **************************************

 By default, spoke VPCs are in isolated mode where the Transit will not route traffic between them.
 To allow the Spoke VPCs to communicate with each other, you must enable Connected Transit:

-1. Navigate to **MULTI-CLOUD TRANSIT -> Advanced Config**, select the right Transit Gateway and enable **“Connected Transit”**
+1. Navigate to **MULTI-CLOUD TRANSIT > Advanced Config**, select the appropriate Transit Gateway and enable **“Connected Transit”**.

 |connected_transit|